A variable plant, growing to 8 m tall.

-It is typically found in moist and dry sclerophyll forest and woodland.
+It is typically found in moist and dry sclerophyll forest and woodland, often on sandy to loam soils.

 The phyllodes (modified leaves) are glabrous and green/ grey-green with a narrowly oblanceolate or narrowly elliptic shape to 15 cm long and to 4 cm wide (and a lot of variation is observed).